‘She died all alone and this is not right’

-Here they will answer the frequently asked questions about the proposed laws, which Queensland Premier Annastacia Palaszczuk has described as an "important" and "historic” reform.
+Here they will answer the frequently asked questions about the laws, which Queensland Premier Annastacia Palaszczuk has described as an "important" and "historic” reform.

 What is VAD and do we need it?

-Under the proposed law, VAD would allow an eligible person who is suffering and dying to choose when and how they die.
+Under the law, VAD would allow an eligible person who is suffering and dying to choose when and how they die.